danhof1/CyberSecurity/Engine/README.txt

 ClamAV engine would go here.
-Too big to upload to github
+Too big to upload to github.
+Solution needed.